s6007541/EvolvePrompt/README.md

 GRAMMAR_FILE = path/to/java-grammar.so
 ```

-## Step 3: Run
+### Step 4: Run

+#### EvolveUniTest (Our Project)

+First, run the prompt evolution script with the following steps.

+1. Rename `.config/config_evoprompt.ini` to `.config/config.ini`
-1. Enter the source code directory: `cd src`
+2. Enter the source code directory: `cd src`
+3. On one terminal, launch a flask server that hosts the LLM: `torchrun server.py`
-2. Run the Python script: `python run.py`
+4. On another terminal, run the Python script for prompt evolution: `python evoprompt.py`

 Then, wait for the process to finish.
+The results, including the best prompt and all prompts in each generation of the genetic algorithm, are saved in `prompt/evoprompt`.
+Next, follow the steps below to run unit test generation.

+1. Copy the prompt from `prompt/evoprompt/generation_<NUM_GENERATIONS>` to `prompt/d1_4_system.jinja2` and `prompt/d3_4_system.jinja2`.
+Note that `<NUM_GENERATIONS>` is the number of generations in the prompt evolution task (default: 5).
+Backup the original `prompt/d1_4_system.jinja2` and `prompt/d3_4_system.jinja2` files.
+2. Rename `.config/config_chatunitest.ini` to `.config/config.ini`
+3. Enter the source code directory: `cd src`
+4. On one terminal, launch a flask server that hosts the LLM: `torchrun server.py`
+5. On another terminal, run the Python script for unit test generation: `python run.py`

-The result is saved in the result directory.
+Wait until the process finishes.
+The result is saved in the `result` directory.

+#### ChatUniTest Baseline

+To run the ChatUniTest baseline with CodeLlama-7b-Instruct, ignore [Prompt Evolution](#prompt-evolution) and follow the steps below.

+1. If you run [EvolveUniTest](#evolveunitest-our-project) before, restore the original `prompt/d1_4_system.jinja2` and `prompt/d3_4_system.jinja2` files.
+2. Rename `.config/config_chatunitest.ini` to `.config/config.ini`
+3. Enter the source code directory: `cd src`
+4. On one terminal, launch a flask server that hosts the LLM: `torchrun server.py`
+5. On another terminal, run the Python script for unit test generation: `python run.py`

 ## Structure